coder/docs/environments/cvms.md

 what applications you can run inside your Environment.
 Most notably, it's not possible to run Docker securely within normal Docker containers.

-Coder offers an alternative Environment deployment option that allows you to run Docker, Docker Compose, Systemd, and other system-level applications securely within your development containers.
+Coder offers an alternative Environment deployment option that allows you to run Docker, Docker Compose, systemd, and other system-level applications securely within your development containers.
 We call this environment variant a *Container-based Virtual Machine (CVM)*.